quincycheng/secretless-broker-on-gke/README.md

 1. Create a new database instance based on MySQL
 2. Import the world sample database
 3. Create a new user that can access & read the world database
-4. Make sure the k8s cluster are allowed to access this databased, configured in `Connections` section
+4. Make sure the k8s cluster are allowed to access this database, configured in `Connections` section

 ## Setup kubectl